 Next, inspect the work zone and the area around it.
 This helps protect workers in the lift and on the ground.
 It also protects people on foot who are not involved with the job.

 – Too-short ceiling heights

-– Slopes, bumps in the road, or nearby ditches
+– Slopes, ditches, or bumps in the road

 – Overhead obstructions like boxes, cages, and ramps